 - Celebrated as a truly global city, with a diverse cultural mix, iconic landmarks and a unique energy, London is an exuberant and exciting place to live.
-The local area is home to the Europe's largest multi-arts conference venue, the Barbican and famous performing arts venue Sadler's Wells Theatre.
-Less than 10 minutes' walk from City, students can find numerous cafés, restaurants, galleries, night clubs and cinemas.
+City's campus is located in the heart of London, near Europe's largest multi-arts conference venue, the Barbican, and famous performing arts venue Sadler's Wells Theatre.
+Less than 10 minutes' walk from City, students can find numerous cafés, restaurants, museums, galleries, night clubs and cinemas.

 - As one of the world's ultimate shopping destinations, London can offer something to suit everybody's taste.
 For retail and high-end fashion students can browse the 300 shops which populate Oxford Street, Carnaby Street and other areas of central London.
 For a more alternative feel students can head to Camden or East London for vintage sales in the Shoreditch and Whitechapel areas.